-The foundation of your experience is a traditional cooking class focused on the all-stars of Moroccan cuisine: you'll either cook yourself a delicious Tagine (a spice-infused stew named for the earthenware pot it simmers in) or some couscous that will serve as a bed for seasonal vegetables, poultry, lamb, or zippy merguez sausages.
-What makes this class particularly special is that your culinary teachers, aside from being experts at making delicious food, are local women who are part of a non-profit association that empowers them through culinary arts and provides them with a stable income.
+The foundation of your experience is a traditional cooking class focused on the all-stars of Moroccan cuisine: you'll either cook a delicious Tagine (a spice-infused stew named for the earthenware pot it simmers in) or couscous with seasonal vegetables, poultry, lamb, or merguez sausages.
+What makes this class particularly special is that your culinary teachers, aside from being experts at making delicious food, are local women within a non-profit.
+This organization empowers them through culinary arts and provides a stable income.